SPEC v2.1 — Sealed Mode

 • salt_i = HKDF(master_salt, ...) per §3.3 (or the merkle-row-sealed-v1 HKDF info string) produces the per-leaf salt the row reveal carries.

 This is overkill for most audit settings — §12.1 plus client-generated salts (§12.2) already defeat the "salt grinded post-hoc" claim.
-But the pre-commit pattern is available for adversarial settings where the cost of an extra anchor is worth it.
+But the pre-commit pattern is available for adversarial settings where an additional independent commitment is justified.
 The pattern is purely client-side and does not require any new server endpoint.

 12.4 What H(salt) pre-commit does NOT defend against